 Sell to the EU the Simple Way

-Your VAT responsibilities depend on the location of your products at point of sale, their value, and the method of sale.
+Your VAT responsibilities depend on where goods are at the point of sale, their value, and how you sell.

 Union One Stop Shop

-Designed for EU-based businesses selling goods to other EU countries.
-Register once in your home country and file a single return to report VAT on all EU-wide cross-border sales.
+For EU-based businesses selling goods to consumers in other EU countries: register once in your home country and file a single OSS return for qualifying cross-border B2C sales.

 Non-Union One Stop Shop

-If your business operates outside the EU and you are offering services to EU customers, register for Non-Union OSS.
-This includes digital products such as eBooks and downloadable content.
+If your business is outside the EU and you supply services to EU consumers, Non-Union OSS can cover eligible digital and similar services under the right conditions.

 Import One Stop Shop